Campus construction update: Week of Oct. 22

 Speaking of roofs and weathertightness, Farnsworth said that air handlers had been mounted on the roof over the kitchen on Oct.
 19. That equipment won’t be operating for some time but at least, as Farnsworth pointed out, “it seals the roof openings.”

 Meanwhile, masons have made good progress laying pavers around the new Commons.
-The main entrance approaches are being covered with gray granite blocks similar to those on the building walls, while walkways and other areas get the the same kind of asphalt blocks used on Alumni Walk.
+The main entrance approaches are being covered with the same kind of gray granite used at the College Street entrance to Alumni Walk, while walks and other areas get the asphalt blocks.

 Also echoing Alumni Walk is a sitting area along the north side of the building at the entrance to the Emporium, the facility’s “convenience store.”
 Here, along with a table and wooden benches, you’ll eventually find polished concrete benches resembling the risers in the amphitheater.